 Don’t be surprised if your gift is simply put aside to be opened later.
 Gifts are often opened in private to avoid any potential embarrassment and loss of face for either party.

 Gifts in Business Settings

 Giving gifts in business settings is a tricky matter; etiquette varies according to circumstance and country.
-Gifts, even if seemingly innocuous, could come across as a form of bribe or your attempt to sway someone to your side.
+Gifts, even if seemingly innocuous, could come across as a form of bribe.

 In general, gifts should be given only after negotiations or contract signings are completed, to ensure that they did not sway the deal in some way.
 Remember, you are gifting the ‘company’ from your company, not just one or two individuals present at the meeting.
-If you wish to gift individuals, it should be done privately as an act of friendship and not in the context of business.
+If you wish to gift individuals, it should be done privately and not in the context of business.

 When possible, opting for pairs of something is always better than singles.
 For example, purchase a pen-and-pencil set rather than a single pen as a gift.

 - If you are offered a gift, you should kindly refuse to accept at first, claiming that “no gift is necessary.”
 In the end, always accept the gift!

 - Receive your gift with both hands and compliment the attention to detail or wrapping job.